-3.23 Household-level Analysis of the Data
+3.2.3 Household-level analysis of the data

 Data obtained from the household survey was analysed by applying the Livelihoods Economic Indicator (LEI) and using descriptive statistics.
-LEI was the method of choice because it provides a household-based composite index, and it was applied to every household in this sample.
-LEI follows the sustainable rural livelihood structure of five types of capital that break into a series of sub-components.
+LEI was the method of choice because it provides a household based composite index, and it was applied to every household in this sample.
+LEI follows the sustainable rural livelihood structure of five types of capital that breaks into a series of sub-components.
 The results were then classified based on frequency (Table 5).
-For the frequency, intervals of 0.05 were arbitrarily chosen, and then households were grouped into four types of vulnerability: low, medium, high and very high.
-After classifying the sample by district, the average value for every sub-component was computed.
+For the frequency, intervals of 0.05 were arbitrarily chosen, and then households were grouped into four types of vulnerability low, medium, high and very high vulnerability.
+After classifying the sample by the district, the average value for every sub-component was computed.